Ed-Fi-Exchange-OSS/Meadowlark/docs/design/read-performance-benchmarking/WRITE-PERFORMANCE.md

-The tests will be executed with [Suite3-Performance-Testing](https://github.com/Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing) on branch RND-533 to have the changes required for Meadowlark.
+The tests will be executed with [Suite3-Performance-Testing](https://github.com/Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing) on branch [meadowlark-updates](https://github.com/Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing/tree/meadowlark-updates) to have the changes required for Meadowlark.

 - Follow steps to [setup performance suite](./SETUP-PERFORMANCE-SUITE.md).
 - Go to /src/edfi_performance_test folder and run `poetry install`.
-- Create a user in meadowlark with the role of assessment (required to be able to insert the resources).
+- Create a user in meadowlark with the role of `assessment` (required to be able to insert the resources).
 Save key and secret.
 - Create a .env file based on /src/edfi_paging_test/edfi_paging_test/.env.example with your endpoint, and the previously created key and secret.
 Set the values required for Meadowlark.